Time-resolved quantification of plasma accumulation induced by multi-pulse laser ablation using self-mixing

 \subsection{Optical path for multiple laser pulses}

 During a multi-pulse laser ablation a train of pulses is repeated at rate of $f_p=1/t_p$, with $t_p$ being the repetition period and with single-pulse duration $\tau_p \ll t_p$.
 As suggested by direct observations \cite{breitling_fundamental_2004,kraft_time-resolved_2020,pangovski_designer_2012}, in such conditions the plume dynamics resulting from ejection by subsequent laser pulses is chaotic, with an effective particle mixing and accumulation within the rarefied plume volume.
-Following the model proposed in our previous work \cite{donadello_probing_2018}, the total optical path difference $\Delta p(t)$ for a train of pulses can be seen as the superimposition of single-pulse contributions.
+The plume accumulation mechanism was recently confirmed also by numerical simulations, which highlighted that the multiple shock-waves generated by subsequent laser pulses merge after few pulses, forming a single plume enclosed in a low-pressure volume \cite{ranjbar_plume_2020}.
+Therefore, following the model proposed in our previous work \cite{donadello_probing_2018}, the total optical path difference $\Delta p(t)$ for a train of pulses can be seen as the superimposition of single-pulse contributions.
 In particular, considering long timescales $t \gg t_p$ and keeping the hypothesis of uniform refractive index for a dilute plume, a continuous-like accumulation process can be assumed.
-The single-pulse contribution of Eq. \eqref{eq:optical-path-single} can be normalized to the pulse repetition period and referred to a relative timescale $t'$ spanning over the distributed ablation interval.
+The single-pulse contribution estimated by equation \eqref{eq:optical-path-single} can be normalized to the pulse repetition period and referred to a relative timescale $t'$ spanning over the distributed ablation interval.
 It follows that $\Delta p(t)$ can be obtained by integrating $\delta p (t')/t_p$ from the ablation start in $0$ to the generic time $t$:

 Therefore the optical path difference introduced by a multi-pulse ablation process scales with time as a power law, whose scaling constant $\eta$ depends on the repetition period $t_p$ and on the single-pulse scaling constant $\zeta$ as